-You’re spoiled for choice if you’re looking for international concerts in Japan this year.
+You’re spoiled for choice if you’re looking for international concerts in Japan in 2026.

-With household names like Mariah Carey and lesser-known artists like Black Country, New Road, there’s something for everyone right into winter.
+With household names like BTS and lesser-known artists like Wet Leg and Stella Donnelly, there’s something for everyone right into summer and beyond.
 On top of that, there are a bunch of awesome music festivals to head to.
 Check out some of our top picks below.

 Suggested Activity